-Gardeners who are allergy sufferers may be interested to learn that Strelizia reginae has a low potential to cause allergic reactions.
+Gardeners who are allergy sufferers may be interested to learn that Strelitzia reginae has a low potential to cause allergic reactions.
 The plants will not survive outdoors in a British winter.
 They can be brought or kept indoors as ornamental houseplants.

-Gallery of Strelizia reginae Images
+Gallery of Strelitzia reginae Images

 © Karen Andrews